seiszhang/ucerf3-etas-results/2019_07_18-ComCatM7p1_ci38457511_InvertedSurface_ShakeMapSurface-noSpont-full_td-scale1.14/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2019/12/07 06:19:59 UTC, 22 weeks after the simulation start time.
+Last updated at 2019/12/14 20:52:28 UTC, 161.7 days after the simulation start time.

-Total matching ComCat events found: 2164
+Total matching ComCat events found: 2170

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*